jh1993/MissingSynergies/README.txt

 ---

 Credit to Bord Listian for the Golden Trickster sprite.
-The sprite for Ataraxia is an adaptation of the icon of its namesake from Nova Drift.
+The sprite for Ataraxia is an adaptation of the icon of its namesake from Nova Drift, made by its dev Chimeric himself.